 Why is the citric acid needed?
 If you want to keep your strawberry jam for several months, citric acid would prevent the sugar from crystallizing.
 However, you can skip the citric acid if you are planning to make a small batch and to eat it in a short time.

 The best thing about this strawberry vanilla jam is that there are so many nice ways to enjoy it: you can add it to this wonderful Homemade German Pancake, you can make Homemade Strawberry “Pop-Tarts” with it or you can just have it on a piece of bread.
+Try it with our sprouted bread recipe.
 No matter how you decide to eat it, the Strawberry Vanilla Jam is a wonderful and delicious experience!

 An EASY and out of this world Strawberry Vanilla Jam that you can make at home with little effort and keep in your pantry for several months.